sagi-z/BackgroundSubtractorCNT/README.md

 * It is much **faster** than any other background subtraction solutions in OpenCV (without NVidia CUDA) on low spec hardware.
 * It is using an inovative new algorithm.
 * It is compared here to MOG2 which is the previous fastest at the time of writing.
+* Note that the latest version of this library is integrated into OpenCV, so no need to build/install it yourself.

 [For more details see my blog](https://www.theimpossiblecode.com/blog/fastest-background-subtraction-opencv "the impossible code")